This vegan tomato basil soup is so good I could eat gallons of it.

 - Then add in the vegetable stock and bring to the boil.
 Turn down the heat, cover the pot and leave to simmer until the carrots are softened.

-- Remove from the heat and stir in the sugar, fresh basil and coconut cream.
+- Remove from the heat and stir in the coconut sugar, fresh basil and coconut cream.
 Blend with an immersion blender or by transferring to your blender jug in stages and then returning to the pot.
 Add salt and pepper to taste.

 - To make the basil oil crush basil leaves with a mortar and pestle until you have a paste.
 Then mix with olive oil and whisk together.
 If it isn't mixing together well and is separating you can use the immersion blender quickly to blend it together nicely.